 Tips for Reaching Your Financial Goals

 - Setting and achieving your money goals is not always easy.
 But finding the right financial advisor for you doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Calculators can also be a useful tool for creating a financial plan.
-A retirement calculator, for example, can help you determine whether you’re on track to hit your goal and how much more you may need to save reach your target.
+- Calculators can also be useful tools for creating a financial plan.
+A retirement calculator, for example, can help you determine whether you’re on track to hit your goal and how much more you may need to save to reach your target.

 Photo credit: ©iStock.com/William_Potter, ©iStock.com/Geber86, ©iStock.com/marchmeena29